irarainey/beeching/README.md

 beeching --name my-resource --resource-types Microsoft.Storage/storageAccounts
 ```

-Again multiple options can be specified by separating them with the `:` symbol as shown in this example which will axe only storage accounts and virtual networks.
+Again multiple options can be specified by single string separating them with a `:` symbol, as shown in this example which will axe only storage accounts and virtual networks.

 ```bash
 beeching --name my-resource --resource-types Microsoft.Storage/storageAccounts:Microsoft.Network/virtualNetworks
 ```

 By default the axe will only cull individual resource types.
 If you want to axe an entire resource group and all the resources within it, you can use the `--resource-group` option.
-This will axe the resource group and all the resources in it.
-This option can be used with the `--name` or `--tag` options to axe a resource groups that matches the name, or parital nam, or tag key and value.
+This will axe the resource group and all resources in it.
+This option can be used with the `--name` or `--tag` options to axe resource group that match the name, or partial name, or tag key and value.

 ```bash
 beeching --name my-resource-group --resource-group